Randy Babbitt

-Jerome Randolph “Randy” Babbitt, (born June 9, 1946) is an American businessman and former government official.
-He served as Administrator of the Federal Aviation Administration (FAA) from 2009 to 2011.

-After leaving the FAA, he was later hired by Southwest Airlines in 2012 as Vice President of Labor Relations, a position he retired from in 2016.
+Jerome Randolph “Randy” Babbitt, (born June 9, 1946) is an American pilot and businessman who served as the 16th Administrator of the Federal Aviation Administration (FAA) from 2009 to 2011.
+In 2012 he was hired by Southwest Airlines as Vice President of Labor Relations, a position he retired from in 2016.

 Early life and education

 Babbitt was born in 1946 in Miami and raised in Florida.
-He attended the University of Georgia and the University of Miami before becoming an airline pilot, flying for Eastern Air Lines for 25 years.
+He attended the University of Georgia and the University of Miami before becoming an airline pilot.
+He flew for Eastern Air Lines for 25 years.

 Babbitt's father, "Slim" Babbitt, was also an airline pilot; he was one of the founding members of the Air Line Pilots Association (ALPA), which has become the largest airline pilot union in the United States and Canada.

 Career

 Randy Babbitt served multiple roles within ALPA, including Executive Administrator from 1987 to 1990.
 In 1990 Babbitt was elected President of ALPA and served for eight years in that position.

 After leaving ALPA, Babbitt formed an airline management and financial consulting firm in Reston, Virginia, Eclat Consulting.
 In September 2007 the personnel of this company were merged into the Aircraft Management division of Oliver Wyman.